-Generally, if you’re entitled to a pension, but you’re still working, lenders may need to verify that you can access the money before your actual retirement.
-Many pension plans are only accessible when the person retires, quits their job or dies.
+Generally, if you’re entitled to a pension but still working, lenders may need to verify that you can access the money before your retirement.
+Many pension plans are only accessible when the person retires, quits their job, or dies.

 Again, remember that guidelines and policies on using retirement income can vary by lender.
-A Veterans United loan specialist can go over your specific situation at 855-259-6455 to give you a clear sense of what’s possible.
+A Veterans United loan specialist can review your situation at 855-259-6455 to help determine the best path toward homeownership.

 Answer a few questions below to speak with a specialist about what your military service has earned you.